jjquaratiello/DalibookBackend/README.md

 npm install
 node app.js
 ```

-Will be running on PORT 5000
+Also you will need to change the VITE_API_BASE_URL var in .env.
+I commented it their, but base behavior it to heroku hosted API.
+Will be running on PORT 5000 locally